clj-commons/claypoole/README.md

 `ExecutorService`.
 This means you can create custom threadpools and use them easily.

+You might also like using [digiriste](https://github.com/ztellman/dirigiste) threadpools with Claypoole.
+Digiriste provides a fast, instrumented ExecutorService that scales in a controllable way.

 ## OMG My program isn't exiting!

 There are a few cases where threadpools will stop your program from exiting